 If you are having someone over to your house that has pancreatitis please do not try to get them to eat more no matter how thin they are or how good your food is.

 Trust me, people with chronic pancreatitis know how good food is even if we aren't eating much of it.
 We don't eat too much before it can send our system into an attack that could literally kill us.
-Would you like your holiday dinner guest to die on your lovely holiday living roomchronic pancreatitis thanksgiving floor an hour after dinner?
+Would you like your holiday dinner guest to die on your lovely holiday living room floor an hour after dinner?
 Probably not.
 Even if they don't die from over eating it is probably better if they don't hurt their pancreas further from over eating.

 If you were newly diagnosed with pancreatitis there are a few things to keep in mind.